 When it comes to website analytics tools, many marketers immediately think of Google Analytics—and only Google Analytics.

-While GA is a robust analytics platform, it’s not the only analytics platform on the market, and there are many other tools that complement and expand what GA can do.
+While Google Analytics is a robust analytics platform and a free tool, it’s not the only analytics platform on the market, and there are many other tools that complement and expand what GA can do.

-Below, we look at 25 great website analytics tools that can either replace or expand what you get with Google Analytics.
+Below, I look at 25 great website analytics tools that can either replace or expand the setup you get with Google Analytics.

-At a high level, it works in conjunction with Google Analytics, identifying companies that visit your site, then finding contact info from individuals at that specific company.
+At a high level, it works by identifying the companies that visit your site, then finding contact info from individual visitors at that specific company.

-You’ll also be able to see exactly what your leads are looking for, which will enable you or your sales team to reach out to them with a laser-targeted sales pitch.
+You’ll also be able to see exactly which web pages your leads are looking at, which will enable you or your sales team to reach out to them with a laser-targeted sales pitch.
 The next step is personalization with access to individual IP addresses using the new Leadfeeder Discover product.

 2. Visual Website Optimizer (VWO)